 Despite their name, bedbugs have no sense of propriety.
 They don't always remain hidden away in the bed or even the bedroom.
-They are tiny, opportunistic creatures that migrate easily in luggage, purses, clothes, and fabrics of all kinds to anywhere they can find a food source.
+They are tiny, opportunistic creatures that migrate easily in luggage, purses, and clothes to anywhere they can find a food source.
 And that food source is you.

-If you suspect that your couch or favorite upholstered chair has hidden secrets, there are four steps you should take immediately to sleuth out the problematic insects and get rid of them.
+If you suspect that your couch or favorite upholstered chair has hidden secrets, you should take immediate action to sleuth out the problematic insects and get rid of them.
 If you find bedbugs, be prepared to repeat the irradiation steps several times until your home is bedbug-free.

 Since bedbugs are tiny with the adult insects only being about the size of an apple seed and juvenile bedbugs even smaller, they can be very hard to see.
 So you'll need some tools at the ready to do a good inspection:

 - An old credit card or thin piece of sturdy plastic

 Now that you have all the tools gathered together, wrap the credit card with the double-sided tape.
 This will help you reach tight spaces like seams and capture any bedbug evidence.

 If you have a slipcover on the furniture, remove it and inspect it for bedbug activity.
 If you suspect a problem, place the slipcover in a heavy plastic bag to prevent spreading the insects to other pieces.
 Remove every cushion and inspect each piece.
 Look at every seam, edge, and zipper using the sticky credit card and a flashlight.
 Bag the cushions if you see bedbug activity.

 Move to the crevices along the frame of the couch or chair and turn it over so you can check underneath.
 Bedbugs tend to hide in dark spots and only come out to feed when humans are present.

 If you see any of these five signs, you have bedbugs and treatment will be needed to get rid of the infestation.